 Lowe herself is a true treat in all her character’s forms.
 As a cold-blooded killer, her remorseless puns and increasingly tested attacks are driven deeper by gushing practical gore in the way of sliced-up throats (and one nether-region swipe on unlucky DJ Dan).
 As a sideshow freak with a telepathic baby, so many dialogue exchanges pepper obscenities into spats between mother and daughter that are both hilarious and witty in a serial-killing Gilmore Girls kind of way.
 As both of those aspects packed in one mean mommy package, Lowe is a force to be reckoned with behind, in front of, or in the general vicinity of any powered-up camera.
 Ruth is the charismatic lovechild of Patrick Bateman and Uma Thurman’s “The Bride,” downright hypnotizing in her devotion to the articulate little monster turning her life into a living, freeing hell.

 Stylistically, Prevenge hits on all the right builds.
 Gore provides ample shock value with the gallons of blood drained during each kill sequence, while a synthy rock soundtrack brings us back to a grungier type of revenge film our parents might be more familiar with.
 When Kate Dickie’s lonely office drone finds herself bleeding out on a glass conference table, Lowe the director pops underneath for a nifty “last breath” shot.
 In wearing so many hats at once, it’s amazing how shockingly clever a film Lowe is able to string up from all aspects.
-Her killing-in-the-name of thriller stands as one of the glowing examples of a generic genre benefitting from an albeit unhinged female perspective – righteous retribution with an evil, downright demonic twist.
+Her killing-in-the-name of thriller stands as one of the glowing examples of a generic genre benefiting from an albeit unhinged female perspective – righteous retribution stemming from fears of motherhood.

 Prevenge is a breathtaking, savage debut from Alice Lowe, one that boasts horrific moral deprivation and a sense of humor drenched in maternal madness.
 Lowe’s character uses trauma and verbal hallucinations (possibly?) to rationalize her mass-murder spree, arguing with her baby bump every step of the way.
 Sure, there might be questions of how the prego assassin can get away with slaughtering so many people (who most likely don’t deserve it), but Lowe’s tortured world builds an atmosphere that never requires questioning.
 This is a pulpy, progressive take on a typically male-dominated genre, running off the psychotic fumes of vicious single-mother dramatics.
 Sympathy, fear, admiration, doubt – those are just a handful of the emotions Lowe so emphatically conveys on-screen, and they explosively combine for the film’s final, absolutely perfect closing frame.